 What is Wharton’s Jelly

 Wharton’s jelly is a rather unique body fluid.
 It is the connective tissue found within the umbilical cord.
 While Wharton’s jelly is connective tissue, it more closely resembles gelatin.
 Historically this material was discarded as medical waste; however, Wharton’s jelly has been shown to contain a number of therapeutic substances.
-Among these healing substances found within Wharton’s jelly is an abundant supply of mesenchymal stem cells.
+Among these healing substances found within Wharton’s jelly is an abundant supply of mesenchymal cells.

-The stem cells found in Wharton’s jelly are rather unique.
+The cells found in Wharton’s jelly are rather unique.
 Perhaps most importantly, the cells are immuno-privileged.
 This means they are not readily recognized by the immune system.
-Consequently, the stem cells can be taken from the umbilical cord, purified, and then injected into a patient with little risk of the patient having an immune reaction to the cells.
-These particular mesenchymal stem cells are also interesting because they are relatively “primitive,” which means they have some of the same properties of embryonic stem cells.
+Consequently, the cells can be taken from the umbilical cord, purified, and then injected into a patient with little risk of the patient having an immune reaction to the cells.
+These particular mesenchymal cells are also interesting because they are relatively “primitive,” which means they have some of the same properties of embryonic cells.

 I understand that the possible benefits and values of this treatment are: